hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/ADC.md

-by setting `REFS1` and `REFS0` we can select which voltage source to be used by `ADC`. following table shows the combination of these bits rsult:
+by setting `REFS1` and `REFS0` we can select which voltage source to be used by `ADC`. following table shows the combination of these bits result:

 | REFS1 | REFS0 | Selection Result                                             |
 | ----- | ----- | ------------------------------------------------------------ |